standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 amod(day, last-5)
 ~~~

-I understand your concern, although I would claim that the UD ellipsis policy provides a possible solution here, too: `orphan(on, qu')`.
+DZ: As for the French example, I understand your concern, although I would claim that the UD ellipsis policy provides a possible solution here, too: `orphan(on, qu')`.

 ~~~ sdparse
 les gens qu' on , qu' on voit pour la première fois